 Even if you’ve never used a VPN, setting one up is very straightforward.
 Here’s how to change your IP address in Firefox or Chrome with a VPN:

-- Choose a provider, select a subscription term, and submit your payment.
+- Choose a provider, select a subscription term, and make your way through the checkout process.
 (We recommend NordVPN)

 - Download the appropriate VPN software for your device.
 Most reputable VPN providers offer native apps for Windows, MacOS, iOS, and Android.